15 Ways to Know When to Leave a Relationship

 If, by any chance, you’ve discovered that the foundation of your relationship has shaken, it is one of the signs you need to get out of a relationship.

-These four foundations are important for a successful and long-lasting relationship and will guide you when to leave a relationship.
+These four foundational traits are important for a successful and long-lasting relationship and will guide you on when to leave a relationship.
 Speak to your partner about it and see if the foundation is intact or is about to fall.
-Before you’re deeply hurt and disturbed, leave the relationship on a good note.
+Before you’re deeply hurt and distressed, leave the relationship on a good note.

 3. Past coincide with present and future